Adversarial Examples in the Physical World: A Survey: Classify Physical Adversarial Examples

+It is also feasible to generate PAEs in the latent space of existing well-trained generative networks, which indicates a broad distribution of PAEs.
+Qiu \etal~\cite{qiu2020semanticadv} proposed \textit{SemanticAdv} to generate semantically realistic adversarial examples with an attribute-conditioned image editing network that can synthesize images with desired attributes.
+Additionally, the method optimizes the adversarial example by interpolating semantically truthful feature spaces.
+Hu \etal~\cite{Hu2021NaturalisticPA} proposed the method of generating natural PAEs inside the latent space of cycleGAN that pretrained in natural images.
+Doan \cite{doan2022tnt} trained a generator to learn a mapping from a latent variable to a natural image of a flower.
+Their framework also successfully generated transferable and generalizable adversarial patches.
+To improve the naturalness of PAEs for real face recognition systems, Jia \etal~\cite{jia2022adv} developed a StyleGAN-based attack method involving high-level semantic perturbations.
+The researchers altered facial characteristics to create more realistic and inconspicuous adversarial faces.

 We can also model human visual perception.
 To further address the inconsistency of evaluation of existing studies that mostly use subjective metrics, Li \etal~\cite{li2023towards} took the first step to benchmark and evaluate the naturalness of physical adversarial attacks.
-First, the authors constructed a Physical Attack Naturalness dataset that contains multiple attacking methods and human ratings.
-Then, the authors revealed insights into naturalness by gazing at contextual and behavioral features.
-Further, a Dual Prior Alignment network is proposed that aligns human behavior with model decisions to automatically evaluate the naturalness of physical adversarial attacks.
+The authors constructed a Physical Attack Naturalness dataset that contains multiple attacking methods and human ratings, and a Dual Prior Alignment network is proposed that aligns human behavior with model decisions to automatically evaluate the naturalness of physical adversarial attacks.
 However, keeping the robustness and the generalization ability of the alignment network under the adversarial attack scenario requires further investigation.